jdesbonnet/WombatMedical/hardware/ecg/prototype1/pcb/readme.md

 ![pcb layout](./ecg_brd.png)

+## Notes

+JP2 is UART, used for issuing commands, downloading data and upgrading firmware.
+Firmware updates require the MCU to enter bootloader mode at startup using the CTS, RTS lines (connected to RESET and ISP_MODE pins).

+JP4 is a convenient point to access the SPI bus from MCU to ECG front end IC.
+Pin 1 = DOUT, pin 2 = DIN, pin 3 = SCLK, pin 4 CS.
+Pin 5, 6 was NC on the PCB but on prototype bodge wire was used to connect VCC and GND.

+JP3 analog ECG lines.
+Pin 1 = RLDOUT, pin 2 = IN1N, pin 3 = IN1P.

+JP5 power.

+## Bugs

 There were some bugs on the board:

 1. ADS1929R missing crucial feedback from RLDOUT via 1Mohm resistor with 1.5nF capacitor in parallel with resistor.